An engineering management master's degree that prepares engineers for career advancement in leadership and management.

-The engineering management masters combines technical expertise with managerial skills to focus on the management of engineering and technological enterprises.
-Students learn the technology involved in engineering projects and the business processes through which technology is applied.
-The objective is to provide a solid foundation in the areas commonly needed by managers who oversee engineers and engineering projects: organizational behavior, finance, and accounting.
+An engineering management master's degree combines technical expertise in engineering with skills in management and operations to focus on the management of engineering and technical enterprises.
+You will learn how to manage engineering projects and the business processes through which technologies is applied.
+The objective of our engineering management degree is to provide you with a solid foundation in the areas commonly needed by managers–leadership, organizational behavior, communication, human and financial resources, accounting, project management, and more–who oversee engineers and engineering projects.

 Engineering Management, ME degree, typical course sequence